How is it different from “just “ thinking?

 Have you noticed what happens when you’re interrupted as you’re trying to think something through?
 You lose focus, you lose your train of thought.
 Even if you can resume after the interruption, the quality of your thinking will have been impaired.

+When you commit to a Thinking Session, you set aside dedicated time to think, free from interruption or distraction.
+You give yourself the chance to think well, in a safe, encouraging and non-judgmental space.
 Knowing that you won’t be interrupted creates a sense of ease and calm that will enable you go to the edge of your thinking.
 What happens in your brain in this psychologically safe environment is borne out by neuroscience.
 In “The Promise that Changes Everything: I Won’t Interrupt You” (2021 p.33 ), Nancy Kline explains how being in the presence of a thinking partner’s unwavering appreciative attention helps to calm the brain’s amygdala, so that stress hormones adrenaline and cortisol are kept at bay, which enables clearer thinking and better decision-making.

 What do you get when you think well for yourself, in a Thinking Session?